Ruutuli/Character-Birthday-Bot/README.md

 ## 📊 Logging

-The bot includes comprehensive logging:
+The bot includes comprehensive logging that outputs to the console:

 - **Info Logs**: Command executions, successful operations
 - **Error Logs**: Errors with stack traces
 - **Warning Logs**: Potential issues
 - **Debug Logs**: Detailed information (development only)

-Logs are stored in the `logs/` directory:
-- `logs/info.log` - General information
-- `logs/errors.log` - Error details
+When deployed on Railway, all logs are visible in the Railway dashboard console for easy monitoring and debugging.

 ## 🚨 Troubleshooting